FAQs

 Who funds you?
 List of donations

 I believe in complete transparency in relation to donations and where they come from.
-This is why we list all donations on our website, except for donations under $1,000 where the donor has requested to remain anonymous.
+This is why we list all donations on our website, except for donations where the donor has requested to remain anonymous or have only their first name published.
 You can find more information on the page linked.
 We maintain donation systems to enable compliance with relevant legal obligations.

 Voting Independent